Aaalan-Zhang/nlp-from-scratch-assignment-fall2024/README.md

 ## How to use

 First, it is recommended that you have a machine with GPU with memory > 20GB, CUDA support, and at least 50GB available disk memory.
+You should also need to have a LangChain API key in hand and a Hugging Face token that can access Llama-3.1 and Llama-3.2.
 Then, install all the required packages (make sure you are in the root directory of this repo).

 ```
 pip install -r requirements